-Fast Break - A Basketball Tabletop Game
+Fast Break - A Tabletop Basketball Game

 Fast Break started as a simple Chess-like 3-on-3 tabletop game based on pickup Basketball.
 The entire first prototype fit nicely on a coffee table.
 Over time though, this game grew into a larger, greater form enjoyed by many students at DigiPen.
+The board is a 7x10 rectangle with a hoop space on either side, starting positions for tokens, a 3-point arc, a center line, and marked corner spaces.

 The first set of rules was designed to be simple.
 However, there were definitely plenty of things to fix.